semantic-flow/weave/documentation/weave/index.md

   - silent options,
 - weave build: prepare and then copy all specified directories and files for active inclusions into dest dir, by inclusion order.
-  - clean-option: clean | no-clean
+  - clean: true | false
   - global-copy-strategy: overwrite | no-overwrite | prompt
   - per-inclusion copy-strategy: overwrite | no-overwrite | prompt
 - weave monitor: detects changes in active inclusions and copies them to dest